Representation of I(1) and I(2) autoregressive Hilbertian processes: Introduction

 \section{Introduction}

 Results on the existence and representation of integrated solutions to vector autoregressive laws of motion are among the most important and subtle contributions of econometricians to time series analysis, yet also among the most widely misunderstood.
 The best known such result is the so-called Granger representation theorem, which first appeared in an unpublished UC San Diego working paper of \citet{G83}.
-In this paper, Granger, having recently introduced the concept of cointegration \citep{G81} sought to connect statistical models of time series based on linear process representations to regression based models more commonly employed in econometrics.
+In this paper, Granger, having recently introduced the concept of cointegration \citep{G81} sought to connect statistical models of time series based on linear process representations to regression-based models involving equilibrium correction terms, which had appeared in work by \citet{S64} and \citet{DHSY78}.
 The main result of \citet{G83} first emerged in published form in \citet{G86} without proof, but more prominently in the widely cited \emph{Econometrica} article by \citet{EG87}, where it is labeled the ``Granger representation theorem'', with the exclusion of the first author presumably due to the paper having resulted from the merger of previous independent contributions.